 Deep in the etymology of its name, you will find that Bucharest means ‘joy’.
 Legends say that people always came here to enjoy the delicious wine and the merry streets.
-Today, fancy restaurants, hotels and casinos light up the wide boulevards.
-Bucharest grew into a stylish city which deserves to be labeled as a cultural, political and industrial centre.
+Today, fancy restaurants, hotels, and casinos light up the wide boulevards.
+Bucharest grew into a stylish city that deserves to be labeled as a cultural, political, and industrial center.

-Many will notice scars of the rough historical events, but you should not underestimate the city before you see what it really has show.
+Many will notice scars of the rough historical events, but you should not underestimate the city before you see what it has shown.
 Bucharest was ruled by the Turkish, ruined in wars, earthquakes and survived terrible times during the collapse of communism.
 But it never stopped rising.
-You might need to take some time for exploration in order to discover the charm of Bucharest.
+You might need to take some time for exploration to discover the charm of Bucharest.
 At first sight it looks like a big noisy city, but you will very soon feel its exclusiveness.

 Bucharest is quite safe compared to western cities.
 However, you should be aware and stay away from suspicious strangers and stray dogs.
 Taxi drivers are notorious for ripping off foreign tourists.
-Public transportation includes buses, trams, trolleys as well as metro and it is the safest way for moving around the city.
-The best option for sightseeing is a walking tour which could, but does not necessary need to be booked.
+Public transportation includes buses, trams, trolleys as well as metro and it is the safest way of moving around the city.
+The best option for sightseeing is a walking tour which could but does not necessarily need to be booked.
 Winters in Bucharest can be very cold, so if you are planning a visit, consider the period from April to October.
 Treat yourselves with a trip to this mesmerizing city and feel the Eastern European magic.
-Amusement of all sorts, cultural enrichment and leisure- this is the recipe of Bucharest’s magic potion.
+Amusement of all sorts, cultural enrichment, and leisure- this is the recipe of Bucharest’s magic potion.
 Once you taste it, you will crave for more.